 In wrongful death actions, plaintiffs can recover different types of damages than those in negligence and product liability suits.

 A plaintiff may be eligible to receive compensation for things like funeral costs, loss of anticipated earnings, and compensation for medical bills and punitive damages if awarded.
 Find out more with a wrongful death lawyer in Arizona.

 How do We Handle Arizona Truck Wreck Cases?

 Regardless of the legal claim you have, generally, the process you will experience if you retain a Zinda Law Group truck accident attorney in Arizona can look something like this:

 - First, you will have a 100% free consultation with our attorneys, where you can explain what happened to you, and we can determine what kinds of legal claims you might have.

 - Then, we conduct our investigation; this means we gather medical records to prove your injuries, see if there is any camera footage of the accident, analyze police reports, interview your doctor, and much more.

 - After completing our investigation, we will negotiate with the legal team of the defendant’s insurance company to see if we can come to a settlement agreement; if they make an offer that you are comfortable with, we can accept it.

-- If the insurance company is unwilling to agree to a reasonable amount, we then can file your suit in court.
-After filing, we will litigate any necessary pre-trial motions at court before eventually going to trial in front of a jury.
+- If the insurance company is unwilling to agree to a reasonable amount, we can file your suit in court.
+After filing, we will litigate any necessary pre-trial motions in court before eventually going to trial in front of a jury.
 However, the insurance lawyers can change their minds and make a settlement offer at any time up to the jury deliberations, and we can accept if they make one you are comfortable with.

 - Last, and most important, we finally win you the compensation you deserve so you can get your life back on track and put this tragic accident behind you.